Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 PH_NOTIFY when is called by fnKybd_map
 and PH_EXECUTE when it is called by ModalWindow::OnPaint.
 SMode contains fnIntent_dispatch[MAX_INTENTS], a fixed size array of intent dispatch functions.
-Once an app designer has designed all the intents for a given mode of operation, they initialize the intent handler functions for each intent in SMode::load_intents.
+As an app designer designs intents for a given mode of operation, they initialize the intent handler functions for each intent in SMode::load_intents.
 In a typical app, while the most frequently used intents will have "direct-mapped" controls which means they are activated directly by keystrokes or keystroke sequences.